 How To Grow Your Facebook Audience.
-10 Ways that help grow and feed your Facebook fans.
+10 Ways that help grow and feed your Facebook Fans.

 Facebook is first and foremost a social media platform, an advertising media that is used mainly for socializing not selling.
 People don’t go on to Facebook to buy, they go on to be entertained to connect with family, friends, and colleagues.
-If you remember this you are less likely to lose potential customers and grow your Facebook fans.
+If you remember this you are less likely to lose potential customers and grow your Facebook audience.

 10 Tips To Grow Your Facebook Audience